DevExpress/testcafe/docs/articles/documentation/recipes/debug-in-webstorm.md

 Now you can use WebStorm debugging tools to inspect the code, step over to the next command, etc.

 > The debugger may consider TestCafe actions called in a chain as a single command.
-To correctly step between actions, you may need to add `await t.` before each of them.
+Add `await t.` before each action to correctly step between them.
+Nevertheless, if you put a breakpoint at each chained action, the debugger stops at these breakpoints.